-The Company acquired a total of seven Airbus A380-861 aircraft between October 2011 and November 2012.
-Each aircraft is leased to Emirates - the national carrier owned by the Investment Corporation of Dubai, based in Dubai, UAE - for a term of 12 years based on an initial term of 10 years followed by an extension term of 2 years from the point of delivery, with fixed lease rentals for the duration.
-In order to complete the purchase of the first three Aircraft, MSN077 Limited, MSN090 Limited and MSN105 Limited entered into three separate Loans, each of which will be fully amortised with quarterly repayments in arrears over 12 years.

-The net proceeds from the C Share issue were used to partially fund the purchase of four of the seven Airbus A380s.
-In order to help fund the acquisition of these final four Aircraft, DNAFA issued two tranches (Class A & Class B) of EETCs - a form of debt security - in June 2012 in the aggregate face value of USD 587.5 million.
+The Company acquired four Airbus A380 Aircraft by the end of November 2013.
+Since delivery, each of the four Aircraft has been leased to Emirates - the national carrier owned by the Investment Corporation of Dubai, based in Dubai, UAE - for a term of 12 years based on an initial term of 10 years followed by an extension term of 2 years with fixed lease rentals for the duration.
+In order to complete the purchase of the Aircraft, DNA Alpha Ltd, a wholly owned subsidiary of the Company, issued two tranches (Class A & Class B) of EETC - a form of debt security - in July 2013 in the aggregate face amount of USD 630 million.
 The Certificates are admitted to the official list of the Euronext Dublin and to trading on the Main Securities market thereof.
-DNAFA used the proceeds from both the Equity and the Certificates to finance the acquisition of four new Airbus A380 aircraft which were then leased to Emirates.
+DNA Alpha used the proceeds from both the Equity and the Certificates to finance the acquisition of the four new Airbus A380 aircraft.